The Ultimate NCLEX Study Guide

 The tests differ because the roles of registered nurses and practical nurses vary.
 Licensed practical and licensed vocational nurses perform basic care for patients while working under the supervision of doctors and registered nurses.
 Registered nurses enjoy more autonomy, working alongside doctors to provide care and administer treatment.

 NCLEX Category Breakdown

-The test covers four “client needs” categories.
-Those four areas address the essential competency levels nurses need to perform their duties in a variety of different clinical settings.
+The test covers four "client needs" categories.
+Those four areas address the essential competency levels nurses need to perform their duties in different clinical settings.

 These NCLEX categories also contain subcategories, which we explore in greater depth later on in this NCLEX study guide.
 We also look at the percentage of exam questions featured in each section.